 What is role-based access control (RBAC)?

-RBAC is a system that provides fine-grained access management of resources in Azure.
+RBAC is an authorization system built on Azure Resource Manager that provides fine-grained access management of resources in Azure.
 Using RBAC, you can segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.
 Instead of giving everybody unrestricted permissions in your Azure subscription or resources, you can allow only certain actions at a particular scope.

 What can I do with RBAC?